RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Introduction

-With the rapid development of deep learning technology, deep learning (DL) and neural networks (NN) have gained huge popularity in the computer vision (CV) society and natural language processing (NLP) society.
-Moreover, DL and NN approaches are also introduced for small marine target detection.
-These methods primarily utilize radar signal features to train deep neural networks, eliminating the need for precise mathematical models of clutter and targets.
-As a result, they somewhat reduce the impact of complex environmental conditions on target detection performance by learning to extract meaningful and distinctive features in a high-dimensional space.
-Some studies use convolutional neural networks (CNNs)~\cite{chen2021false,qu2022false,xu2023marine,xia2023target,wang2022nonhomogeneous,wang2022maritime,xu2025cnn}, recurrent neural networks (RNNs)~\cite{wan2022sequence}, and graph neural networks (GNNs)~\cite{su2021maritime,ru2023marine,su2024radar}.
+\IEEEPARstart{R}{adar}-based detection of small marine targets presents considerable challenges, particularly in complex maritime environments characterized by low signal-to-clutter ratio (SCR) conditions.
+Early studies, such as those employing constant false alarm rate (CFAR) detectors, rely heavily on accurate statistical modeling to discriminate between targets and clutter.
+Nevertheless, capturing the inherently non-stationary and non-Gaussian nature of sea clutter proves to be extremely difficult, and mismatches in statistical assumptions often lead to elevated false alarm rates.
+Furthermore, as these traditional techniques typically exploit only a single amplitude feature, their detection performance is severely compromised in low SCR scenarios.

+Driven by the evolution of modern wide-band radar technologies that provide enhanced range and velocity resolution, increasing research efforts have focused on exploiting multi-domain characteristics of radar echoes.
+In this regard, numerous hand-engineered features have been developed~\cite{chen2013detection,shui2014tri,shi2018sea,bai2023floating,zhao2021eigenvalues}, including the phase, Doppler, and time-frequency domain characteristics, have been devised for target detection.
+However, these methods rely heavily on hand-engineered heuristics and often fail to capture the nonlinear structures inherent in radar signal features.

+To overcome the limitations of hand-engineered features, deep learning technologies have emerged as powerful solutions for small marine radar target detection, capable of automatically capturing complex nonlinear structures inherent in radar signal features.
+Some studies use recurrent neural networks (RNNs)~\cite{wan2022sequence}, convolutional neural networks (CNNs)~\cite{chen2021false,qu2022false,xu2023marine,xia2023target}, and graph neural networks (GNNs)~\cite{su2021maritime}.
 Among all the methods mentioned above, detectors based on sequence features and RNNs~\cite{wan2022sequence} or CNNs~\cite{xia2023target} offer an excellent trade-off between inference speed and detection performance.

-Despite recent progress, compact NN models with small parameter scales and randomly initialized weights often exhibit limited learning capabilities and unstable training processes.
-These limitations lead to poor detection performance, particularly in scenarios with scarce training data or with significant environmental variability.
-Extensive recent studies~\cite{zhou2023one,liu2024unitime,jin2023time,zheng2024large,xu2025llm,li2025bridging,liu2024llm4cp} have shown that pre-trained LLM can be a good starting point for wireless signal and time series modeling, as they are pre-trained on massive sequential datasets.
-Compared to random initialized weights of small models, this starting point may significantly improve model optimization stability and effectiveness.
-Moreover, the self-attention mechanism in LLM exhibits structural similarity to Principal Component Analysis (PCA)~\cite{zhou2023one}, demonstrating strong generality in extracting key features from high-dimensional sequence data.
-This insight opens a very promising direction for radar target detection by fine-tuning pre-trained LLMs, offering the potential for performance improvements.